Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 If a collection agency or debtor sues you for payment, a court might issue a judgment against you, mandating that you pay the debt in addition to other fees and attorney costs.
 The impact from a judgment can vary, but it could lower your score by more than 100 points.

-A collection occurs when the original creditor hires an outside firm to collect payment.
+A collection occurs when the original creditor hires a debt collector to recover overdue payments.
 These fall under payment history, and can easily knock off more than 100 points from your score.

 How do errors impact your credit score?